 Using Ads is a great way to boost your traffic and get more paying customers.
 You’re not just getting a link to your business on the first page of the search engine results; you’re also maximising exposure on related websites.

-Using a tool such as ClickCease is one of the most effective ways to ensure that you don’t fall victim to click fraud.
-It identifies bots and fraudulent activity and prevents any additional clicking activity from suspicious sources before it can become a bigger problem.
+Using a click fraud prevention software like ClickCease is one of the most effective ways to ensure that you don’t fall victim to click fraud.
+It stops and blocks bots and fraudulent activity and prevents any additional fraudulent clicks from suspicious sources before it can become a bigger problem.